ranja-sarkar/ranja-sarkar/README.md

 I'm a Scientist - Physicist with more than a decade's experience in scientific research and publishing, plus an industry experience in Data Science Consulting of around 7 years now.

+Find my publications and theor citations at Google Scholar. ↩️